Special Announcement For Students Admitted for Fall 2022:

 American Society of Civil Engineers (ASCE).
 The UC Berkeley student chapter of ASCE has grown to be one of the most well regarded engineering societies on campus and throughout the US.
 Cal ASCE has repeatedly been voted “Best ASCE Chapter of the West.”
 The chapter offers career fairs, résumé and interview workshops, review sessions for professional exams, field trips to construction sites, monthly meetings with guests speakers, as well as faculty-student socials and intramural sports events.

-ASCE sponsors 4 competition teams: the Concrete Canoe Team, the Steel Bridge Team, the Environmental Team, and the Construction Team.
-There is also the Seismic Design Team and the Institute for Transportation Engineers Student Chapter.
-See Student Life.
+The CEE department sponsors 4 competition teams: the Concrete Canoe Team, the Construction Team, the Environmental Team, the Seismic Design Team, the Steel Bridge Team, the Sustainable Solutions Team and the Transportation Team.
+There's also the Institute for Transportation Engineers Student Chapter, Chi Epsilon Honor Society Pioneers in Engineering, Society of Women Engineers, Engineers without Borders, etc. See Student Life.

 Over 400 Campus Student Organizations.
 The Berkeley campus is eclectic, a feature that is truly reflected in the range of clubs and student organizations available.
 Join the Marching Band, the Cal Hang Gliding Club, radio station KALX, ethnic associations, humor and literary magazines, the debate team, or a variety of cultural and political groups.
 If you can't find one that suits your interests, form your own!
 New groups are constantly being established and evolving to serve the needs and interests of Berkeley students.